PeerGaming/peergaming/README.md

 PeerGaming
 ==========

-A client side multi-player gaming framework for the web
+A Client-Side Multiplayer Gaming Framework for the Web.